 How did you hear about us?

 I didn’t know I was diabetic until July 2019, I went to the doctor because I had a bite on my leg which has caused my leg to swell up and I couldn’t walk.
-The doctor sent me to the hospital to get a blood test done and the results came out the same week and showed that I had diabetes with an hba1c being 48.
+The doctor sent me to the hospital to get a blood test done and the results came out the same week and showed that I had diabetes with a HbA1c (average blood glucose) reading of 48.
 I only went to get my leg checked and I walked out with diabetes.
 I was going on holiday that same week and came back and had another blood test done and it was still 48.
 So the GP said, look I don’t want to put you on any medication, so there is this programme that I think you will strongly benefit from.